yoyosource/tec1.0/README.md

 #### Basic If Statements
 If you want to do choose what you do use 'if'.
 ```
-// Use an Boolean Expression in the Brackets of the is Statement.
+// Use an Boolean Expression in the Brackets of the if Statement.
 if (true) {

 }